joseronierison/go_algorithms/README.md

 # Go Algorithms

-Here you will find some examples of the algorithms and data structure implementations using GoLang, sometimes using more the one approach to achieve the same result as a way to fully understand to concepts.
+Here you will find some examples of the algorithms and data structure implementations using GoLang.
+Sometimes using more then one approach to achieve the same result as a way to fully present to concepts.

 ## Dependencies
 # GoLang 1.9